Elliptic classes via the periodic Hecke module and its Langlands dual: The elliptic twisted group algebra

 In the same spirit, we spell out the action of $\bbS'$ on $\bbM$ from \eqref{eq:periodicaction} on the space of rational sections.
 Rational sections of $\bbM$ are finite sums of $a f_x$ where $a$ is a rational section of $\bbM_x=x^*\bbL$.
 Again, $f_x$ is here to keep track of the degree of $a$.
 Then the action can be written as

-One can check that this provides the same formula if we start from the variant form $\bbS'$, that is, we can also start from $\bbS$ or $\bbS''$.
+One can check that this provides the same formula if we start from the variant forms of $\bbS'$, that is, we can also start from $\bbS$ or $\bbS''$.
 For example, if $\de_v^\dyn b\de_w$ is a rational section of $\bbS''_{w,v}$, the $\bullet$ action would give

 Similarly, from \eqref{eq:periodicactiondyn} the action of of $\bbS''$ on $\bbM^\dyn$ can be described in the same way.
 Rational sections of $\bbM^\dyn_y$ are written as finite sums of $a f_y^\dyn$, and given a rational section $\de_v^\dyn b\de_w$ of $\bbS''$, the action is written as